 Begin building your knowledge of college admission testing requirements and issues with this table on the differences between the SAT and ACT.
 It’s an easy way to compare the tests.

 Two Sides to Test Optional

 An increasing number of colleges are going “test-optional” meaning that students don’t have to submit their test scores as part of their application.
 Poor test-takers can rejoice as more colleges, including some of the more selective ones, take a holistic approach to admissions.

 However, it may be that some colleges are using this process to inflate their scores to improve their desirability.
 They’re willing to take students with lower test scores but certainly aren’t interested in letting their scores drag down the average for the school, no matter how little they have to do with predicting success in college.

 Which Test to Take.
 The table referenced above shows the basic differences between the two college admissions tests but it doesn’t explain the significance for the test taker.
 This description of the differences provides one of the better guides in deciding which test to take.
-Ultimately, you can always take free practice tests for each and see which one is easier for you.
+Ultimately, you can always take free practice tests for each before starting test prep and see which one is easier for you.